BumbleBee0819/Estimating_mechanical_properties_of_cloth/MLDS_Experiment/README.md

 ](https://jov.arvojournals.org/article.aspx?articleid=2682351).
 Codes in this repository are supposed to work as a template such that they should work for all triplet maximum likelihood differential scaling (MLDS) experiments with little modifications.
 See the project page [here](https://sites.google.com/site/wenyanbi0819/website-builder/jov_185_12?authuser=0).

 ## Dependencies
-The codes in [Experiment] (https://github.com/BumbleBee0819/PsychophysicsExperiment_PairedComparison/tree/master/Experiment) are written in Matlab, which requires the [Psychtoolbox](http://psychtoolbox.org/credits/).
+The codes require the [Psychtoolbox](http://psychtoolbox.org/credits/) in Matlab.

 ## References
 If you use the codes, please cite the following papers.